zotonic/zotonic/doc/ref/filters/filter_after.rst

 Evaluates to the value ``3``.

-When the element is not part of the list, or is the last element in the list, the returned value is ``undefined``.
+If the element is not part of the list, or is the last element in the list, the returned value is ``undefined``.